-In Europe, the Mediterranean, a consistently drought-prone region, is considered one of the most endangered areas whether viewed on the basis of observed or proxy data (Cook et al., 2016), or on projections for the 21st century (e.g. García-Ruiz et al., 2011; Seager et al., 2014).
+- In Europe, the Mediterranean, a consistently drought-prone region, is considered one of the 5 most endangered areas whether viewed on the basis of observed or proxy data (Cook et al., 2016), or on projections for the 21st century (e.g. García-Ruiz et al., 2011; Seager et al., 2014).
 However, indications from other parts of Europe are that drought may become a serious hydrometeorological extreme on a far wider scale (Spinoni et al., 2018).
-This also holds true for central Europe where, quite apart from such outstanding drought events as occurred, for example, in 1947 (Brázdil et al., 2016b), several serious dry episodes have been recorded in the past two decades (see e.g. Brázdil et al., 2013; Brázdil and Trnka, 2015; Spinoni et al., 2015; Zahradníček et al., 2015; Hoy et al., 2017; Laaha et al., 2017).
+This also holds true for central Europe where, quite apart from such outstanding drought events as occurred, for example, in 1947 (Brázdil et al., 2016b), - 10 several serious dry episodes have been recorded in the past two decades (see e.g. Brázdil et al., 2013; Brázdil and Trnka, 2015; Spinoni et al., 2015; Zahradníček et al., 2015; Hoy et al., 2017; Laaha et al., 2017).

 The question remains as to how exceptional are the droughts that occurred in the instrumental period in the context of past centuries or millennia.
 The frequencies and duration of major droughts now rank highly among the priorities of modern drought research (Trnka et al., 2018).
-Among events in the pre-instrumental period, particularly long and extensive extreme droughts have been derived from tree-ring data (e.g., Stahle et al., 2007; Cook et al., 2010a, 2010b), for which the term "megadroughts" has been coined.
-A degree of controversy with dendroclimatologists has arisen around the extension of this term to a drought that occurred in western and central Europe in 1540 (Wetter et al., 2014) established by rich documentary evidence (see Büntgen et al., 2015; Pfister et al., 2015).
-Historical climatology relies largely on such documentary evidence of drought and related phenomena (Brázdil et al., 2005, 2010), in which it has been applied to the study of long-term spatio-temporal drought variability (e.g. Mendoza et al., 2007; Diodato and Bellocchi, 2011; Brázdil et al., 2013, 2016a; Ge et al., 2016; Oliva et al., 2018) as well as for selection and description of various important individual droughts in central Europe (e.g. Munzar, 2004; Brázdil et al., 2013; Wetter at al., 2014; Brázdil and Trnka, 2015; Kiss and Nikolić, 2015; Roggenkamp and Herget, 2015; Munzar and Ondráček, 2016; Kiss, 2017; Pfister, 2018) and in other areas of the world (e.g. Dodds et al., 2009; Hao et al., 2010; Zhang and Liang, 2010; for a global state of the art of droughts derived from documentary data see Brázdil et al., 2018).
+Among events in 15 the pre-instrumental period, particularly long and extensive extreme droughts have been derived from tree-ring data (e.g., Stahle et al., 2007; Cook et al., 2010a, 2010b), for which the term "megadroughts" has been coined.
+A degree of controversy with dendroclimatologists has arisen around the extension of

+- this term to a drought that occurred in western and central Europe in 1540 (Wetter et al., 2014) 20 established by rich documentary evidence (see Büntgen et al., 2015; Pfister et al., 2015).
+Historical climatology relies largely on such documentary evidence of drought and related phenomena (Brázdil et al., 2005, 2010), in which it has been applied to the study of long-term spatio-temporal drought variability (e.g. Mendoza et al., 2007; Diodato and Bellocchi, 2011; Brázdil et al., 2013, 2016a; Ge et al., 2016; Oliva et al., 2018) as well as for selection and description of various important individual - droughts in central Europe (e.g. Munzar, 2004; Brázdil et al., 2013; Wetter at al., 2014; Brázdil and 25 Trnka, 2015; Kiss and Nikolić, 2015; Roggenkamp and Herget, 2015; Munzar and Ondráček, 2016; Kiss, 2017; Pfister, 2018) and in the other areas of the world (e.g. Dodds et al., 2009; Hao et al., 2010; Zhang and Liang, 2010).

-Although a number of studies of droughts based on documentary evidence already exist for the Czech Lands (the recent Czech Republic) (Munzar, 2004; Brázdil et al., 2013; Brázdil and Trnka, 2015; Munzar and Ondráček, 2016), the current investigation concentrates on the comprehensive study of extreme droughts in the pre-instrumental period from the 12th to the 18th centuries.
-The somewhat episodic character of drought information before AD 1500 dictates that the primary focus is confined to extreme droughts during the 16th to the 18th centuries.
-This type of study is made possible by the wealth of historical documentary evidence, reaching back several centuries that exists in the Czech Lands.
-This body of evidence has now been researched, collected and collated for nearly three decades.
-A particularly novel feature of this study is also that it constitutes an "objective" selection of extreme droughts based on long-term series of drought indices reconstructed from such documentary data.
+Although a number of studies of droughts based on documentary evidence already exist in the Czech Lands (the recent Czech Republic) (Munzar, 2004; Brázdil et al., 2013; Brázdil and Trnka, 30 2015: Munzar and Ondráček, 2016), the current investigation concentrates on the systematic study of extreme droughts in the pre-instrumental period from the 12th to the 18th centuries.
+However, the somewhat episodic character of drought information before AD 1500 dictates that the primary focus is

+- confined to extreme droughts during the 16th to the 18th centuries.
 Sect.
 2 of this paper presents documentary evidence of droughts, long-term series of drought indices and other data sources.
 Sect.
-3 describes the procedure for selection of extreme droughts.
+3 35 describes the procedure for selection of extreme droughts.
 The results that appear in Sect.
 4 concentrate on selected extreme droughts, the features typical of them, and their detailed description.
 Sect.
 5 discusses the central European context of extreme droughts, their human impacts and responses, and what is to be learned from the extreme droughts of the past.
 Finally, Sect.
-6 summarises the basic results.
+6 summarises the basic 40 - results.